 Our experience

-The home page of the app itself is nice, with a clear button to press to get a scan started, and well organized sections so you can easily play with all your features.
+The main dashboard is nice, with a clear button to press to get a scan started, and well organized sections so you can easily play with all your features.

 Who is ZoneAlarm best for?